 Ownership of Kronos Worldwide and NL.
-The following table and footnotes set forth the beneficial ownership, as of the record date, of the shares of Kronos Worldwide and NL common stock held by each of our directors, each named executive officer and all of our directors and executive officers as a group.
+The following table and footnotes set forth the beneficial ownership, as of the record date, of the shares of Kronos Worldwide and NL common stock held by each of our current directors, each of the named executive officers (which include two former executive officers) and all of our current directors and executive officers as a group.
 All information is taken from or based upon ownership filings made by such individuals or entities with the SEC or upon information provided by such individuals or entities.